Timmsy1998/pinboard-app/docs/README.md

 Unit Testing Completion Time was 35 minutes
 Total Time Spent was 3 hours and 07 minutes

-I tried to stay away from adding external packages in order to display my knowledge of what's already inside Laravel, Vue and Intertia.
-I chose Inertia and Breeze for this due to the fact that it's a quick and easy install of Laravel with Vue, without having to worry too much about a regular vue application set-up
+### Approach and Reasoning

+1. **Avoiding External Packages**:
+    - **Reason**: I aimed to showcase my knowledge of the built-in features and capabilities of Laravel, Vue, and Inertia.
+By avoiding external packages, I demonstrated my ability to leverage the core functionalities of these frameworks effectively.
+    - **Benefit**: This approach ensures that the application remains lightweight and avoids potential compatibility issues with third-party packages.

+2. **Choosing Inertia & Breeze**:
+    - **Reason**: Inertia and Breeze provide a quick and easy setup for integrating Laravel with Vue.
+Inertia allows for a seamless single-page application (SPA) experience without the need for a traditional API, while Breeze offers a simple and elegant authentication scaffolding should this be needed in future expansion.
+    - **Benefit**: This choice allowed me to focus on the core functionality of the application without spending too much time on the initial setup.
+It also provided a clean and maintainable codebase.

+### Conclusion

+By following this approach, I was able to efficiently build and test the application using the core features of Laravel, Vue, and Inertia.
+This demonstrates my ability to make informed decisions and utilize the strengths of these frameworks to deliver a robust and maintainable application.